DocFetcher icon

 DocFetcher

-DocFetcher is a portable German/English open source desktop search application.
-It allows you search the contents of documents on your computer. - You can think of it as Google for your local document repository.
+DocFetcher is an Open Source desktop search application: It allows you to search the contents of files on your computer. — You can think of it as Google for your local files.
+The application runs on Windows, Linux and macOS, and is made available under the Eclipse Public License.

 Filter panel and preview panel enabled